Viking History: Insight into the Age of Phantom Travellers

 Viking History-Vikings on a ship

 Thunder, Thor, and brutality.
 These are the common perceptions of the Vikings.
-They are people who made a stamp on the world through exploration outside their Scandinivian hometowns and roots.
+They are people who made a stamp on the world through exploration outside their Scandinavian hometowns and roots.

-Let’s skip the blood and guts and thunder and lightning and shouting and all that stuff you can watch on Game of Thrones or Vikings.
-Instead, let’s focus on what we actually know about Viking history and how we know it.
+Let’s skip the blood, guts, thunder, lightning, shouting, and all that stuff you can watch on Game of Thrones or Vikings.
+Instead, let’s focus on what we know about Viking history and how we know it.

 Viking History: Provenance